Analog-Labs/timechain/gmp/evm/gateway/gmp/README.md

 2. IGmpReceiver.sol

 ### IGateway.sol
-Must be implemented by smart contracts which sends a message to Analog's gmp gateway.
+Must be implemented by smart contract which sends a message to Analog's gmp gateway.

 ### IGmpReceiver.sol
 Must be implemented by smart contract which receives a message from Analog's gmp gateway.